 “It's all about the wee touches”

 The Thistle suite is the perfect choice for a special occasion or a family getaway.
 This stunning studio apartment boasts a spacious, relaxing living space, gorgeous en suite shower room and full elfin kitchen.
-The room sleeps 4 comfortably and can accommodate a family of 5.
-Prices start from £85 per night.
+Thistle sleeps 4 comfortably and can accommodate a family of 5.

 This studio apartment offers a breath-taking view of the Ochils, making this the perfect romantic couples' retreat.
 The room is equipped with an elfin kitchen and an exquisite shower room.
-Heather sleeps 2‐3 guests with prices starting from £80 per night.
+Heather sleeps up to 3 guests.

 Lap up the luxury of this studio, indulge yourself in its charm ‐ the Bluebell suite is a compact studio apartment with everything you need; elfin kitchen, spacious shower and a fabulously comfortable bed.
-Prices start from £80 and the room sleeps 2.
+Bluebell sleeps up to 3.

 Quaint, the Snowdrop room overlooks Strathearn to the beautiful Ochils.
 Providing the epitome of relaxation, the studio apartment is ideal for those couples hoping to escape to the country and live in luxury.
-The room sleeps 2‐3 from £75 per night.
+Snowdrop sleeps up to 3.

 An extensive menu greets you with a great choice of the finest classics, complemented by our weekly “Food for Thought” specials!
 The ambience invites you to relax in The Tower lounge or meet new friends in the bar, while your meal is freshly prepared and cooked to order.
 With locally sourced produce, from as close as the back garden, you can be sure our food will tickle your taste buds.